 Under Article 431 of the ZPP, the two conditions applying to the issuing of a payment order are as follows: the claim must refer to the pecuniary claim fallen due and there must exist an authentic document from which the claim derives.
 An action or motion to issue a payment order must contain all the elements that every action is obliged to contain: a reference to the court, the names and permanent or temporary residence of the parties, the names of the legal representatives or agents, a specific request setting out the main subject of the case and the side claims, the facts supporting the claimant's request, evidence substantiating those facts, the value of the dispute and a signature.
-In addition, the authentic document (original or a certified copy) must be attached to the action.
+In addition, the authentic document (original or a certified copy) must be attached to the action

-The condition for issuing a payment order, which is contained in an enforcement order based on an authentic document (Article 41 of the ZIZ) is that an application for enforcement based on an authentic document must be filed electronically, a court fee must be paid and the application for enforcement based on an authentic document must be filed electronically, a court fee must be paid and the application for enforcement based on an authentic document must be filed electronically.
+The condition for issuing a payment order, which is contained in an enforcement order based on an authentic document (Article 41 of the ZIZ) is that an application for enforcement based on an authentic document must be filed electronically, a court fee must be paid and the application for enforcement based on an authentic document must include the following:

-- names of the creditor and debtor including their identification data (e.g. tax number, personal identification number or date of birth);

-- authentic document;

-- debtor's liability;

-- means and subject of enforcement;

-- other information necessary, depending on the subject of enforcement, for the enforcement to be carried out; and

-- request that the court order the debtor to pay the amount claimed, including costs incurred, within eight days, and in cases relating to bills of exchange and cheques, within three days after the order is served.
+- names of the creditor and debtor including their identification data (e.g. tax number, personal identification number or date of birth); - authentic document: - debtor's liability: - means and subject of enforcement; - other information necessary, depending on the subject of enforcement, for the enforcement to be carried out; and - request that the court order the debtor to pay the amount claimed, including costs incurred, within eight days, and in cases relating to bills of exchange and cheques, within three days after the order is served.